 - Hyperlinks

-- Information presented in hierarchical or non-linear form.
+- Information not presented in hierarchical or non-linear form.

 - Lists (numbered or bulleted)